bkestelman/graph-theory/README.md

 # Setup

-Two options for serving the site:
+graph-theory offers an easy way to draw graphs (the ones with vertices and edges, not functions).
+Users can connect to a graph-theory server through their browser and see the graph made by all other users connected to the same server.

+A demo graph-theory server is running (hopefully!) at http://192.81.214.140

+There are two ways you can run your own graph-theory server:
 1. Use your own web server
 2. Use a Docker image

-More details:
+Read on for more details:

-Option 1: Using your own web server
+## Option 1: Using your own web server

 We assume you have Nginx installed with default configuration and site root /var/www/html.
 If your setup is different, adjust the following commands accordingly.